‘Help, I am in a stall!’

 Now, a stall as described above does happen and I fully understand it can be frustrating.
 Luckily, there is usually a reason for it, and sometimes more than one.
 The trick is to learn how to identify possible causes AND how to fix them.
 So here goes:

 You are following wrong macros or no macros at all

 I can not emphasise this enough: at the start of your keto lifestyle following correct personal macros ensures your succes and allows you to adequately take control of your new way of eating.
 Your personal macros are intended as a starting point for a ketogenic diet for health first, weight-loss second, and should always be based on high fat/moderate protein/low carb.

 Individual tweaking of these macros are always a possibility after keto adaptation has taken place and when metabolic flexibility is a given: there is after all no such thing as a ‘one size fits all’ keto diet.
 But sticking to the following basic macro rules is important if you are just starting out:

 - always follow correctly calculated personal macros in grams, not percentages, and always use a proper macro calculator to get those; choose a small to moderate deficit at most, a too large deficit will possibly lead to a damaged metabolism and thyroid issues;

-- the carb macro should be set at 25 gr net carbs and even though it is a limit, it is best to aim to get as much of them through healthy green vegetables: you need the fiber and micronutrients.
+- the carb macro should be set at 25 gr net carbs and it is a limit; it is best to aim to get as much of them through green vegetables as they provide some vitamins and minerals for those of you who are not eating nose-to-tail animal protein.
 Going extremely low in carbs does NOT make for better ketosis or more weight-loss;

 - protein is a goal: meet that macro daily, do not go under or over by more than 10 gr on a regular basis;